Valve/valve.github.io/source/_posts/2013-07-13-existential-operator-in-coffeescript.markdown

 zip = (_ref = User.current) != null ? _ref.address.zip : void 0;
 {%endcodeblock %}

 What is this weird `void 0` thing?
-This is again a function of fighting the pre AS5 `undefined` mutability I referred to earlier.
+This is to fight the pre AS5 `undefined` mutability I referred to earlier.
 [JavaScript defines void as a unary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/void) that returns `undefined` for any argument.
-In other words, CoffeeScript compiler uses a set of nested ternary operators to safely return either last property value or undefined with `void 0`.
+In other words, CoffeeScript compiler uses a set of nested ternary operators to safely return either last property value or `undefined` with `void 0`.

 Calling a function safely works similarly: